Are You a Bad Manager?

 As a manager or a team leader you most likely have a lot going on.
 Sometimes when juggling a million different tasks and employees all at once, it becomes hard not to let your people skills and leadership qualities fade into the background.
 But just because you’re the manager doesn’t mean you don’t have room for improvement, because challenging yourself is exactly what being a good team leader is all about.

 So, are you ready to evaluate your management skills?
-If so, here are 6 signs you’re a bad manager and some strategies you can use to improve and become a great one.
+If so, here are 6 signs you’re a bad manager, as well as some strategies you can use to improve in order to become a great one.

 Bad manager sign #1: You’re a micromanager